MetPX/sarracenia/doc/Admin.rst

 Feeders read from user queues, validate that there is no spoofing, and then further process.

-At the operating system level... sr_sarra is usually invoked by the feeder user, so it needs to have permission users?
+At the operating system level... sr_sarra is usually invoked by the feeder user, so it needs to have permission on all exchanges.

 Add User